Statesboro, Georgia: Economy

-Arts and Culture
+Arts and culture

 The culture of Statesboro reflects a blend of both its southern heritage and college town identity.

 The city has developed a unique culture, common in many college towns, that coexists with the university students in creating an art scene, music scene and intellectual environment.
 Statesboro is home to numerous restaurants, bars, live music venues, bookstores and coffee shops that cater to its creative college town climate.

 Statesboro's downtown was named one of eight "Renaissance Cities" by Georgia Trend magazine.
 The downtown area is currently undergoing a revitalization.
 The Old Bank of Statesboro and Georgia Theater have been adapted with renovation for the David H. Averitt Center for the Arts.
 It houses the Emma Kelly Theater, named after the local singer, known as the "Lady of 6,000 Songs".
 The center also contains art studios, conference rooms and an exhibition area.
 Downtown Statesboro has been featured in several motion pictures including Now and Then (1995) as well as 1969.

 Georgia Southern offers a variety of cultural options available both for the university and the wider community: the Georgia Southern Symphony, the Georgia Southern Planetarium, Georgia Southern Museum, and the Botanical Gardens at Bland Cottage.
 Touring groups appear at the Performing Arts Center, and also featured are shows put on by Georgia Southern students and faculty.

 Mill Creek Regional Park is a large outdoor recreational facility with athletic fields and a water park, Splash in the Boro.

 Sports

 Georgia Southern Eagles

-Georgia Southern University Eagles field 17 varsity teams in the Division I Football Bowl Subdivision (FBS) and are members of the NCAA Division I Sun Belt Conference.
+The Georgia Southern University Eagles field 17 varsity teams in the Division I Football Bowl Subdivision (FBS) and are members of the NCAA Division I Sun Belt Conference.

 Prior to joining the Sun Belt Conference in 2014, the Eagles were members of the Trans America Athletic Conference (presently known as the ASUN Conference) and the Southern Conference.
 During their time at the Football Championship Subdivision (FCS/I-AA) level, the Eagles football team won an unprecedented six national championships.